Stivooo/mimicry-js/README.md

 > You can just as easily create a separate builder for the `address` object and use it, but in this case, the data will be static.

 > [!WARNING]
 > Note that in this case, you must specify the type to ensure the builder correctly infers types.
+However, it is highly recommended to explore better alternatives for type specification in the [Best Practices for Using TypeScript Types](#best-practices-for-using-typescript-types) section.

 When using this builder, we may need to override certain fields, such as `city` and `street` of the address.
 So, we can do that: